dashpay/docs/merchants/getting-started.rst

 Your customers will now see an option to pay with Dash when completing the checkout process for an order.
 The payment will be processed by CoinPayments.net, and you will receive emails detailing each purchase procedure.
-You can choose how often you want to withdraw your income, to which Dash address and various other options in the CoinPayments administration section.
+You can choose how often you want to withdraw your payments, to which Dash address and various other options in the CoinPayments administration section.
 See the `CoinPayments Documentation
 <https://www.coinpayments.net/help>`_ or `Merchant Tools
 <https://www.coinpayments.net/merchant-tools>`_ for more information.